 Most people looking to advertise with video on YouTube elect to do so through TrueView campaigns.
 There is an alternative to TrueView, known as reserved media buys ads.
 Reserved media buys guarantee ad views, while TrueView campaigns, as we’ll discuss in a moment, are auction based.

 However, reserved-media costs are much higher.
 As such, they’re typically purchased by larger corporations through advertising agencies.
 For this article, which assumes you’re running a smaller business or new to advertising, we’ll focus on TrueView.

-Created through Google AdWords, TrueView campaigns can appear both on YouTube and websites that are part of the Google Display Network.
+Created through Google Ads, TrueView campaigns can appear both on YouTube and websites that are part of the Google Display Network.
 The latter includes YouTube videos embedded in non-YouTube webpages.